 The most-missed item when it comes to makeup for beginners is primer.
 No matter how perfect or poreless your skin, everyone’s is a little uneven, which is why primer has to be part of your routine.

 Primer does 3 things no other product can do:

-Raccoon eyes, disappearing concealer, patchy foundation — primer helps it all, which is why it’s one of our makeup must haves.
-Bonus: Pick a primer like Selfie Shield with SPF 38 and you’ll be beach-ready, just like Lu.
+Raccoon eyes, disappearing concealer, patchy foundation — primer helps it all, which is why it’s one of our makeup must-haves.
+Choose from our 2 stellar options:

 One huge misconception people have when it comes to makeup for beginners is that foundation will feel suffocating.
 And the truth is it can — but only if you’re using the wrong one.

 — Softening and minimizing spots, blemishes and redness